 *Monetary award amounts are subject to change without notice and are contingent upon donor funding supplied at the time the award is presented.

-To nominate a librarian, download and complete the nomination form (PDF format), and send to the committee chair, Larayne J. Dallas, [email protected]..
+To nominate a librarian, complete the nomination form.
 The nomination form can be found on the RUSA Update Resources page.
+Non-ALA members must submit their nominations to the committee chair.

 2016: Dr. Mary K. Chelton, retired professor, Graduate School of Library and Information Studies, Queen’s College, CUNY